 Early Diagnosis and Treatment Can Change Course of Multiple Sclerosis

 Effective treatment and management of multiple sclerosis (MS) begins with early and proper diagnosis.
-"If early treatment is sought, new therapies can reduce symptoms and change the course of the disease," says Rana Zabad, MD, neurologist and director of the Multiple Sclerosis Clinic at The Nebraska Medical Center.
+"If early treatment is sought, new therapies can reduce symptoms and change the course of the disease," says Rana Zabad, MD, neurologist and director of the Multiple Sclerosis Clinic at Nebraska Medicine.

 Rana Zabad, MD